Table of Contents

 Synthetic speech increases throughput, and helps the technician avoid repetitive motion injury to the neck and shoulders by eliminating the need to look constantly between the workpiece and the videoscreen.
 A simple half-open headset permits the speech to be easily heard in a noisy environment without interfering with other workers.

-The AutoBuild can be provided with English, Spanish, French, German, and Turkish speech modules.
+The AutoBuild can be provided with English, Spanish, French, and German speech modules.

 Click the "Print" button to produce hard copy documentation of your cables.
 Additional pages are printed for long wire lists or notes.
 Print to a laser printer, inkjet printer, plotter, or .pdf file using Adobe Acrobat®.
-You may also fax this drawing directly from CableEye using your fax-modem!
+You may also fax this drawing directly from CableEye.

 See "CableEye's Unique Benefits" for an illustrated presentation of the CableEye's complete software package.

-Get your free literature package, including a 8-page color brochure, product catalog with prices, sample laser printer output, and New Products flyer.
+Get your free literature package, including product catalog with prices, sample laser printer output, and New Products flyer.